sven1601/pyVictronModbusExcelConverter_V1/README.md

 3. User input which register indices to use as colon separated string
 4. User input for the corresponding Victron Modbus addresses (Victron GX settings UI)
 5. Output is written to the console, optionally it can be saved as file with timestamp.

+Tested with the lates Victron Modbus sheet (Rev 48) and python3.

+# ToDo:

+- Download of the Victron sheet for Github if not specified
+- Specify local sheet as parameter
+- Proper error handling